 - Cover leftover cake tightly and store in the refrigerator for 5 days.

 - Make Ahead & Freezing Instructions for any flavor: The cake layers can be baked, cooled, and covered tightly at room temperature overnight.
 Likewise, the frosting can be prepared then covered and refrigerated overnight.
 Let the frosting sit at room temperature to slightly soften for 10 minutes before assembling and frosting.
 If the frosting is still too stiff, beat it on medium speed with an electric mixer until it’s soft and spreadable again.
 Add a splash of milk or cream to thin out if needed.
 Frosted cake or unfrosted cake layers can be frozen up to 2-3 months.
+See How to Freeze Cakes.
 Thaw overnight in the refrigerator and bring to room temperature before decorating/serving.